restackio/starter-airflow/README.md

 FROM apache/airflow:${RESTACK_PRODUCT_VERSION}
 ```

-This way once a new version of airflow is released, your ci/cd builds will use the latest version to build your airflow custom image.
+This way once a new version of airflow is released and you upgrade your app via Restack console,  your ci/cd builds will use the latest version to build your airflow custom image.

 ### Generating a preview environment